 I’m genuinely passionate about laser eye surgery, because I’ve seen the difference it can make to people’s lives.
 This is why I have applied my learning and ongoing research to my profession.

-Once I settled on ophthalmology, I knew that I wanted to be what is called an ‘anterior segment’ specialist.
+Once I settled on ophthalmology, I knew that I wanted to be what is called an ‘anterior segment’.
 This covers laser eye surgery, corneal transplants, cataract surgery and the treatment of keratoconus.

 There are patients who are not suitable for either LASIK or ASLA.
 However, there are other options which may be right for their requirements.
 Click here to read more about other refractive procedures.